 On this page Nevada Senator Cortez Mastro provides resource guides for Nevada residents, including a guide for immigrants.
 The guides are available in English and Spanish, and must be downloaded in Adobe pdf format.

-The Wiliam S. Boyd School Of Law Immigration Clinic at UNLV offers a university community legal services program, UNLV’s first-ever program to provide immigration legal services to the university community.
-Launched in July 2018, the clinic offers legal advice and representation to UNLV students, staff, and their family members FREE OF CHARGE.
-Call 702-895-2080 for more information or to make an appointment.
+The Wiliam S. Boyd School Of Law Immigration Clinic at UNLV , launched in July 2018, offers legal advice and representation to UNLV students, staff, and their family members FREE OF CHARGE.
+Call 702-895-2080 or use the intake forms on their webpage for more information or to make an appointment.
 Services available to those who qualify and as resources allow.

 UNLV is teaming up with TheDream.US, the nation’s largest college access and success program for immigrant youth, to provide scholarships for Nevada’s immigrant youth to achieve their higher education goals.
 Read UNLV’s official press release.